Skip to main content

 For the purposes of learning and development opportunities we ask you for the following information when you book a course

-At the learning and development course/workshop you will be asked to sign in, this is only used to confirm your attendance at the course and is destroyed once the database of attendees has been updated.
-Any information about access requirements will also be deleted as soon as the course has been completed.
+For in person courses or workshops, you will be asked to sign in, this is only used to confirm your attendance at the course and is destroyed once the database of attendees has been updated.
+For virtual courses, a member of ESCB Support Team or the trainer will cross reference booked delegates by those in attendance.

 The following information is held by ESCB for 5 years after the course dates for the purposes of anonymous learning and development reports and as a record of when people attended training.

-The following information is destroyed once payment has been received, 4 week online post course evaluation completed and certificate sent
+The following information is destroyed once payment has been received, six week online post course evaluation completed and certificate sent.

 Evaluation forms are kept for one year from the course date for monitoring and evaluation purposes and as a record of whether you consented to be added to our email distribution list.